-Wine yeast (optimal option) or raisin ferment will launch the fermentation process if Siberian crabapples have no wild yeast on their surface.
-Adding dry or pressed baker’s yeast is a no go or you’ll end with apple wash instead of wine!
+Wine yeast (optimal option) will launch the fermentation process if Siberian crabapples have no wild yeast on their surface.
+Adding Distillers yeast is a no go or you’ll end with apple wash instead of wine!

 In order to avoid infecting the wine with pathogenic microorganisms, you should sterilize all of the vessels with boiling water and handle raw materials only with clean hands.

 - Remove leaves and fruit-stems.
 Study the fruits carefully, remove any moldy or spoilt parts of pulp which can spoil the taste of wine.
 Cut each apple in half and remove the core as well as seeds.